 Upland remediation activities will not disturb an area greater than one acre in size.
-Therefore, the project will not need to meet the substantive requirements of SPDES General Construction Stormwater Permit GP-0-08-001 for Construction Activity (GP-02-01, April 2008).
-However, erosion will be prevented, and sediment will be controlled during all site earthwork activities in accordance with applicable New York State Division of Water guidance via installation of Best Management Practices (BMPs).
+Therefore, the project will not need to meet the substantive requirements of SPDES General Construction Stormwater Permit GP-0-25-001for Construction Activity (NYSDEC, January 2025).
+However, erosion will be prevented, and sediment will be controlled during site earthwork activities in accordance with applicable New York State Division of Water guidance via installation of Best Management Practices (BMPs).
 Minimum BMPs include but are not limited to the following: silt fence; hay bales, equipment decontamination pad; and geotextile catch basin protection.
 Storm water run-off will be controlled in a manner to prevent contact with impacted soils.
 Additional erosion control materials will be kept on site to immediately repair any deficiencies that are discovered during the inspections.

-During all portions of the construction, erosion and sediment controls shall be maintained in accordance with this section and the Drawings.
+During all portions of the construction, erosion and sediment controls will be maintained in accordance with this section and the Drawings.